What is Magneto Ignition System, Its Diagram & How it Works?

 The magneto ignition system is widely used in applications such as tractors, outboard motors, washing machines, marine engines, power units, and natural gas engines.

-Just as earlier mentioned, older vehicles and motorcycles use magneto ignition systems because of their simplicity and historical benefits.
+Just as mentioned earlier, older vehicles and motorcycles use magneto ignition systems because of their simplicity and historical benefits.
 Also, in marine engines, magneto ignition systems are used to provide reliability, often in ships and boats.

 Components of the Magneto Ignition System